[HISTORY: Adopted by the Rockland County Legislature 4-14-2026 by L.L. No. 4-2026.[1] Amendments noted where applicable.]

 SHELVE

 The voluntary placement in inactive status by an applicant of a license issued pursuant to this chapter.
-No applicant whose license is shelved shall maintain, conduct, operate, advertise, engage in or transact a home improvement business or activity or solicit home improvement contracts for which a license is required by this chapter.
+No applicant whose license is shelved shall maintain, conduct, operate, advertise, engage in or transact a home improvement business or activity or solicit home improvement contracts for which a license is required by this chapter, although they may do so as a bona fide employee for another licensee in good standing.

 B.